-As a way to help businesses, I turned my list of best practices into a cyber security checklist for others to use.
+As a way to help businesses, I turned my list of best practices into an interactive cyber security checklist for others to use.
 It’s a list of things owners and key stakeholders can do to benefit their businesses.
 Checklist items include:

 - Password policies